What is minimally invasive surgery

 The work we do at Ethicon is always driven by one important question: How can we advance surgery to improve your experience as a patient?
 More specifically, how can your recovery be faster?
 Can there be less scarring and less pain after your operation.
 We believe the answer is minimally invasive surgery.

 In 1988, Dr. J. Barry McKernan, after making only a 10mm incision, inserted a laparoscope (or miniature camera) into a patient’s abdomen and removed a gall bladder.
 The patient recovered in days, rather than weeks or months.
 This was the first laparoscopic cholecystectomy performed in the U.S. and the beginning of the minimally invasive movement in surgery.

 Since then, minimally invasive procedures have been changing the way people think about surgery.
-Patients who choose these innovative procedures over conventional surgery usually have shorter hospital stays and quicker recovery.
+While we understand many factors go into making the right decision for you, patients who choose these innovative procedures over conventional surgery usually have shorter hospital stays and quicker recovery.
 This means getting back sooner to the things that are important in life.

 How Minimally Invasive Procedures Work